 (Added March 2019.)

-I created a Pure Data patch to monitor the knob positions to the nearest cent for 12-tone mode.
-Download the patch here.
+The PPP knob positions can be monitored to the nearest cent for 12-tone mode using this Pure Data patch.
 When using it the PPP should at minimum have a MIDI cable connected to its input from the controlling keyboard and the USB output connected to a computer.
-The three rightmost switches on the PPP need to be set to USB, PB, and 12T when you want to monitor the knob settings.
+The three rightmost switches on the PPP need to be set to USB, PB, and 12T when monitoring the knob settings.

-To use the Pure Data patch, set the pitchbend range in semitones to match the setting in your synth.
-The patch listens for the MIDI pitchbend and notes coming into your computer and converts the values to the nearest cent.
+To use the Pure Data patch, set the pitch bend range in semitones to match the setting in your synth.
+The patch listens for the MIDI pitch bend and notes coming into your computer and converts the values to the nearest cent.
 The cent values will update as you play the corresponding key.
-See the video below where I walk thru using the patch.
+See the video below for a walk thru of using the patch.